openshift/console/frontend/packages/console-plugin-sdk/README.md

 ## Dynamic extensions

-Plugin's dynamic extensions are declared via `console-extensions.json` file; see the relevant section in [Console Dynamic Plugins README](/frontend/packages/console-dynamic-plugin-sdk/README.md) for details.
+Plugin's dynamic extensions are declared via `console-extensions.json` or `console-extensions.ts` file;
+see the relevant sections in
+[Console Dynamic Plugins README](/frontend/packages/console-dynamic-plugin-sdk/README.md) for details.

 When loading static plugins during Console startup, the overall list of plugin's extensions is computed